 We publish the Bee Healthy Project Guide, with practical information on creating bee-friendly borders in public spaces.

 Funding from the government’s Green Recovery Challenge Fund enables us to relaunch our network of over 200 NHS Forest sites, embed three Nature Recovery Rangers in hospitals and offer outdoor wellbeing sessions to healthcare staff.

 The number of NHS Forest sites is over 200, and we are joined by our first site in Northern Ireland – meaning we now span the whole of the UK.

 The NHS Forest website is relaunched in March, showcasing 246 NHS Forest sites with short films, case studies and interviews.
-Our searchable Evidence database pulls together the latest evidence, research, policy and guidance on the links between green space and health.
+Our curated evidence database pulls together the latest evidence, research, policy and guidance on the links between green space and mental and physical health.